magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/scada.md

 ## SCADA symbol

-ThingsBoard SCADA symbols are based on [SVG](https://en.wikipedia.org/wiki/SVG){:target="_blank"} (Scalable Vector Graphics) files.
+IoT Hub SCADA symbols are based on [SVG](https://en.wikipedia.org/wiki/SVG){:target="_blank"} (Scalable Vector Graphics) files.
 The use of vector graphics ensures that SCADA symbols scale seamlessly to any screen size.
-ThingsBoard's engineers have extended the SVG format to make these symbols interactive.
+IoT Hub's engineers have extended the SVG format to make these symbols interactive.
 Specifically, we define how the SVG object changes based on the properties configured by the user or the data received from the device.
 We also define clickable areas of the SVG object, allowing users to configure actions that can be triggered once the symbol is added to the dashboard.

 {% capture difference %}
-In ThingsBoard version 3.9, in addition to traditional SCADA symbols, high-performance SCADA symbols have been introduced.
+In IoT Hub version 3.9, in addition to traditional SCADA symbols, high-performance SCADA symbols have been introduced.
 {% endcapture %}
 {% include templates/info-banner.md content=difference %}

-High-performance SCADA symbols in ThingsBoard are optimized graphical elements used to display information about the status of processes and equipment in SCADA systems created on the ThingsBoard platform.
+High-performance SCADA symbols in IoT Hub are optimized graphical elements used to display information about the status of processes and equipment in SCADA systems created on the IoT Hub platform.
 They are designed to enhance the efficiency of information perception and speed up decision-making by the operator.

-Key features of High-performance SCADA symbols in ThingsBoard:
+Key features of High-performance SCADA symbols in IoT Hub:

 - Simplified Design: Minimalist symbols that exclude unnecessary decorative elements.
 Priority is given to informativeness and readability.
 - Color Coding: Main states (normal) are typically represented by neutral colors (e.g., gray).
 Critical states (emergencies, errors) are highlighted with bright colors such as red or yellow.